Welcome to the first edition of the Accessibility Track of IndiaHCI.

 Although AI tools such as ChatGPT can be safely used for editing author-generated content, their use in content generation is strongly discouraged.
 While we won't actively employ tools to identify text generated by any of the AI tools, we will investigate submissions brought to our attention.
 All authors are expected to take responsibility for any concerns regarding the accuracy or integrity of their submitted work.
 AI-generated images can only be used for placeholders with transparent attribution.

-Any queries regarding the paper submission should be directed to the game design track chairs - Sayan Sarcar (mailtosayan@gmail.com), Tigmanshu Bhatnagar (t.bhatnagar@ucl.ac.uk).
+Any queries regarding the paper submission should be directed to the Accessibility track chairs - Sayan Sarcar (mailtosayan@gmail.com), Tigmanshu Bhatnagar (t.bhatnagar@ucl.ac.uk).